VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 - `CreateMaterial()` creates a new material with the specified color.
 You can color also the capsule if you wish 😉.
 - `Update()` is a callback that is called every frame.
 It takes a `Scene` object and a `GameTime` object as parameters.
 - The `GameTime` object contains information about the time elapsed since the last frame.
+- `deltaTime` is the time elapsed since the last frame in seconds.

+Run the application.
+You should see a box moving in X direction.

 We will use the `Update` method to move the box around using the keyboard.
 Update the `Update` method to look like this: